 8.)
 Reunion Photo 2001 – Taken during the unit’s reunion held in Louisville, Kentucky.
 Photo courtesy of Tom Pyrcz.

 9.)
-Reunion Photo 2007 - Taken at what was promoted as the "All WWII TD Reunion" held in Gettysburg, PA, which was held on June 7th – 9th.
+Reunion Photo 2007 – Taken at what was promoted as the “All WWII TD Reunion” held in Gettysburg, PA, which was held on June 7th – 9th.
 The event was organized by Warren Beach (819th) and Nick Waskul (807th).
 You can see in the photo, only eight or nine of the men were veterans of WWII.
 As time went on, fewer and fewer of the veterans from a single unit were able to attend.
 It was inevitable that a gathering of all men that could make it, would eventually be held.
 The man with the mustache standing in the front row, on far right is thought to have been a Jewish man that was liberated by the 807th.
 Courtesy of Cheryl Waskul Schaeffer.

 10.)
 Group Photo of Company A - Taken at Fort Dix, New Jersey, probably just prior to them shipping out for England in August of 1944.
 Herman F. McAfoose has been identified by his granddaughter, Renee Repak, who supplied the photo.
 Herman is standing in the 3rd row from the front, 35th man from the left.
 Nicholas Waskul who also served in A Co., is shown in the front row, 5th from the left.
 Photo courtesy Renee Repak.

 11.)
 Group Photo, Reconnaissance Company - Taken by C. Ekmark of San Antonio, Texas.
 Capt.
 J.W.
 Slusser is indentified as the Commanding Officer.
 Provided courtesy of Paul Stevens.

 13.)
 Route Map of the 807th – This is the colored version of the route map from the Unit History Booklet listed above.
 The map also includes a listing of major history events for the unit with dates for each.
 Courtesy of William Ubl.